Monarchies in the Americas: Haiti

+Huetar

+The Huetares, otherwise known as the Pacacuas, were the most powerful and best-organized indigenous nation in Costa Rica upon the arrival of the Spaniards.
+During the 16th century, various chieftains dominated from the Costa Rican Atlantic coast to the Atlantic Slope.
+The Spanish chronicles mention a myriad of towns and the kings that ruled them, among them the Garabito Empire, located on the Central Atlantic Slope and the Tárcoles River basin, to the Virilla River and the Cordillera Central; the Kingdom of Pacaca, in the current canton of Mora; and the Eastern Huetar Kingdom, in the current Guarco Valley, in the Cartago Province, to the plains of the Central Caribbean and Chirripó.
+Other important native kingdoms of the region included Toyopán, which covered the current cantons of Vázquez de Coronado and Tibás, in the San José Province, and San Isidro and Santo Domingo, in the Heredia Province; and the Western Huetar Kingdom, which had strong connections to two aforementioned kingdoms: it vassalized Toyopán and was ruled by King Garabito of the Garabito Empire.
+Their culture belonged to the Intermediate Area, and it stood out mainly for their works in stone, such as metates, sculptures, tables and ceremonial altars; and the non-practice of anthropophagy or cannibalism.
+A small Huetar group has survived to modern times, composed of approximately 1000 individuals, and are located at the top of the Quitirrisí Indigenous Reserve.

 Inca

 The Inca Empire spread across the north western parts of South America between 1438 and 1533, ruled over by a monarch addressed as the Sapa Inca, Sapa, or Apu.
 The Inca civilization emerged in the Kingdom of Cusco, and expanded to become the Ttahuantin-suyu, or "land of the four sections", each ruled by a governor or viceroy called Apu-cuna, under the leadership of the central Sapa Inca.
 The Inca Empire eventually fell to the Spanish in 1533, when the last Sapa Inca of the empire, Atahualpa, was captured and executed on 29 August.
 The conquerors installed other Sapa Inca beginning with Atahualpa's brother, Túpac Huallpa.
 Manco Inca Yupanqui, originally also a puppet Inca Emperor installed by the Spaniards, rebelled and founded the small independent Neo-Inca State in Vilcabamba, and the line continued until the death of Túpac Amaru in 1572.